python-can-define-radio/sdr-course/classroom_activities/033-PySDR-write-file.md

 print("Writing to file...")
 outfile = open("mysig.stuff", "wb")
-outfile.write(somedata.astype(np.float32).tobytes())
+outfile.write(np.float32(somedata))
 outfile.close()
 ```

 This will create a file.
 You won't be able to open the file directly (not easily, anyway).

-Instead, we're going to use a GNU Radio flowgraph to read it.
+Instead, we're going to use a GNU Radio flowgraph to read it, but not directly.
+In other words, DON'T try to do "Open with GNU Radio".
+Instead, you'll do this:

 Open a new GNU Radio flowgraph.
 Name it `filereader.grc` (or similar).